indrabasak/spring-consul-example/client/README.md

   password: my_pass
 ```

-You can also load YAMl properties from command line,
+You can also load YAMl properties from command line.
+The YAML data can be read
+from a file by prefixing the file name with the @ symbol.

 ```
 $  ./consul kv put config/application/data @data.yml